NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 kubectl get storageclass -o jsonpath='{.items[?(@.parameters.backendType=="ontap-nas")].metadata.name}'
 ```

-If one or both are not found, you may need to create them.
+If one or both are not found, you will need to create them.
 Refer to the prerequisites section above for more information on how to do that.

 ### 3. Install the Kubernetes External Snapshotter
-Run the following commands to install the Kubernetes External Snapshotter.
+Trident Protect depends on the Snapshotter CRDs and controller.
+Please run the following commands to install the Kubernetes External Snapshotter.
 For more information please consult the official [external-snapshotter documentation](https://github.com/kubernetes-csi/external-snapshotter).

 ```bash
 kubectl kustomize https://github.com/kubernetes-csi/external-snapshotter/client/config/crd | kubectl create -f -